Lane's Innovations of the Year

-Lane's Innovation of the Year Award is selected every Winter Term by a committee that consists of a volunteer pool of previous award recipients, Lane Foundation staff and Board members and Lane's League Representative.
+Lane's Innovation of the Year Award is selected every Winter Term by a committee that consists of a volunteer pool of previous award recipients, LCC Foundation staff and Board members and Lane's League Representative.
 In the event that none of the nominations are deemed to be of a caliber of nationwide recognition, no award will be made for that academic year.

 Nominations for this year's Lane Innovation of the Year Awards are due by February 24, 2017.
 Everyone is encouraged to participate.
 Review the Selection Criteria and Submission Instructions and share the significant innovations that you have implemented this past year.
 Let others know by posting and sharing this flyer in your department and with your colleagues.

 - Dean Middleton and Lane's Design and Media Center staff for "Live Streaming: Available to Everyone at Lane Community College."

 - Randa Law, Karen Ash, Liz Coleman, Cheryl Shaw and Tammy Walters for "Resource Fair: Beyond Financial Aid- Bringing Students & Support Services Together."

 - Michael Levick, James Riley, Michelle Parish, and the Learning Commons Help Desk student workers for "HelpDesk Digital Daily Checklist System."

 - Casey Reid, Sarah Lushia, Cecilia Rosenow, Allie Crawford, and Marin Wadsworth for "Course-Embedded Tutoring: HIgh-Impact Practice for Increasing Student Success."